 I launched the program in celebration of the 10th anniversary of my first book, “By Any Greens Necessary,” which was the first vegan diet book for black women and has helped thousands of black women go vegan during the last decade.
 And with the 10,000 Black Vegan Women movement, I want to help thousands more black women go vegan this year—to get healthy now and for the rest of their lives.

-By Any Greens Necessary by Tracye McQuirter, $13.09 on Amazon
+By Any Greens Necessary by Tracye McQuirter, $16.99 from Amazon

 What are you hoping to accomplish with it?